5 Super Easy Strategies for Avoiding Distraction and Staying Focused

 4. Take regular breaks

 Extremely useful but often overlooked, taking regular breaks is vital to a productive focus.
 As far as studying goes, it can be helpful to use strategies like the Pomodoro technique, developed by Francesco Cirillo.
-This works by setting a timer for 25 minutes, and working solidly on a task for that time.
+This works by setting a timer for 25 minutes and working solidly on a task for that time.
 When time is up, note down that you completed a full 25-minute session.
-Then, take a short break while you grab a cup of coffee or do anything non-work related to relax your mind.
+Then, take a short break while you grab a cup of coffee or do anything non-work related to relax your mind for about 5 or so minutes.
 Go back to another 25-minute session when you’re done; after four 25 minute sessions of work, take a longer break for around 30 minutes.

 By breaking down into these chunks, you’ll find that you can keep your brain focused for much longer.

 | “Staring at the same work for hours will leave you feeling tired, unmotivated, and unproductive – and thus, MUCH more prone to procrastination.”

 You’d be surprised what a couple of minutes rest can do!

 If you haven’t heard about CBD, you must have been hiding under a rock under the last couple of years!
 CBD, scientifically known as cannabidiol, is one of the principal cannabinoids (active compounds) that can be found in cannabis.
 Many people are taking it to help improve themselves and their lifestyles, and it is usually taken in the form of a sublingual CBD oil that you place under the tongue.